 At 18 years old, you’re probably only making minimum wage.
 Let’s say you’re working part time at 80 hours a month.
 10% of your income will be around $65 a month.
 That’s what you put into your IRA.
 When you’re 25 years old, you will hopefully be making more than minimum, and you will probably be working 160 hours per month.
 10% of your income might be $200 a month.
 And by the time you’re 30 years old, 10% of your income might be close to $300.

 If you save $300 a month and your conservative mutual fund grows on average 6-7% a year, you’ll have over a million dollars in your IRA when you turn 65 years old.
 (If you want to play around with the math to see what various investments will be worth over time, check out this retirement calculator HERE.

 My hope is that my niece will see this small investment of $100 grow in the next couple of years.
 As she sees it grow, my hope is that she will be encouraged by the growth and then motivated to continue to put money into her savings account.
 I hope that by starting the habit early, won’t see the money she sets aside as a burden, but rather as an opportunity.
 In fact, I really hope she sees it as a priority.
 By teaching her the basics of investing and nurturing the habit of saving, she will be on her way to having a comfortable retirement, hopefully with much more than a million dollars.
 Enjoy!

 Lee este articulo en Español aqui.

-Trevor Ward, a contributor to this blog, was as a product development engineer at Mattel Toys right out of college.
+Trevor Ward, a contributor to this blog, worked as a product development engineer at Mattel Toys right out of college.
 He is also an entrepreneur and business owner.
 He is an award-winning documentary filmmaker and had impacted audiences from all over the world.
 He met the most beautiful woman in the world and they got married.
 Now Trevor had embarked on another face of his career to become an attorney.